alireza7agm/Deep-Learning-and-Convex-Optimization/README.md

 # Deep-Learning-and-Convex-Optimization
-Deep Learning and Convex Optimization: A Deep Dive into Optimization of DNNs
+Deep Learning and Convex Optimization: A Deep Dive into Optimization of Deep Neural Networks

 Optimization in Data Science Project (graduate course)